ignaciomarvinjohn/uetlm/README.md

     <td>
       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>Bookcorpus</b><br>
-Once upon a time jeremy felt better for her, and i met her impulse to do her life with her for my trouble. i thought she would come by right now. i would need to know that i knew myself that she must remain behind my behalf instead of my job, and if not well solve all those tea and amusement?
+Once upon a time jeremy felt better for her, and met her impulse to her life with her for my trouble. i thought she would come by right now. i would need to know that i knew myself that she must remain behind my behalf instead of my job, and if not well solve all those tea and amusement?
       </div>